-Lockdowns resulting from the COVID-19 pandemic have been affecting businesses nationwide since March of last year.
+Lockdowns and restrictions resulting from the recent health crisis have been affecting businesses nationwide for months or years depending on the location.
 Small and medium-sized local businesses are the backbone of our economy, and the initial push to help support these institutions through this uncertain time must continue now.

 1. Buy Local

 The easiest way you can help support small businesses in your community is by buying local.
-Too often, the prices of large retailers like Amazon can back small businesses operating at a local level into a corner when they’re unable to compete with almost wholesale-level rates.
+Too often, the prices of large retailers like Amazon can back small businesses operating at a local level into a corner when they are unable to compete with almost wholesale-level rates.

 To help counteract this effect, choose the local option whenever possible, whether you’re purchasing necessities or splurging on something fun as self-care.
 Turn to a local restaurant rather than a chain for takeout, and order directly from the restaurant rather than through a third-party service.
 This way, the restaurant gets to keep all the proceeds rather than paying a fee.
 You can also help local businesses by investing in some gift cards to cash in later or give as gifts around the holidays or for a loved one’s birthday.